R1G0-prog/Software-Engineering-project/README.md

   		python app.py

-15. Go to the 'frontend' folder and open the file named 'homepage.html' with your browser
+15. Go back to the main folder ("Software-Engineering-project-main") and open the file named 'homepage.html' with your browser

 16. (Optional) Inside MySQL run the following command if you wish to keep track of the current user database: